Apply for a Temporary Traffic Regulation Order (TTRO)

 - Prohibition of entry

-BEFORE submitting your TTRO application you MUST have applied for, and been granted, a PAA (Provisional Advanced Authorisation) from the Permit Team.
+When submitting your TTRO application you MUST also apply for a PAA (Provisional Advanced Authorisation) from the Permit Team.
 Further details can be found here.

-Once the PAA has been granted, please complete the application form below and submit to email@example.com along with a clear plan showing the extent of the closure marked in red with proposed alternative route(s) marked in green containing a key for clear indication.
+The application form below should also be completed and submitted to email@example.com along with a clear plan showing the extent of the closure marked in red with proposed alternative route(s) marked in green containing a key for clear indication.
 All road names must be clearly visible.

 How do I apply for a standard TTRO?